SDPO: Segment-Level Direct Preference Optimization for Social Agents: Introduction

 (\romannumeral2) Sampling from scratch provides the interlocutor with a vast action space.
 A higher score for a positive session may result from changes in the interlocutor's behavior, making it challenging for the model to learn the correct behavior pattern from the positive sample.

-To overcome the limitations of turn-level and session-level methods, we propose segment-level preference optimization, called SDPO, which aligns agent behavior in multi-turn interactions by optimizing turns within specific segments.
+From a theoretical perspective, in multi-turn scenarios, simply applying DPO fails to eliminate the partition function $Z$ \cite{shi-etal-2024-direct}.
+ETO extends the DPO loss to multi-turn interactions but lacks a formal theoretical guarantee.
+DMPO incorporates SAOM theory and successfully converts $Z$ into a constant; however, due to the differing number of turns between positive and negative sessions, DMPO heuristically normalizes the length to eliminate $Z$ without a rigorous proof.
+A detailed theoretical analysis is provided in Appendix \ref{sec: app_dmpo}.

+To overcome the limitations of session-level DPO, we propose segment-level direct preference optimization (SDPO).
+Our approach shifts the sampling starting point backward and truncates the useless content at the end of sessions, thereby obtaining key segment pairs to refine granularity.
+Meanwhile, we ensure that the turn number of positive and negative segments is balanced, eliminating $Z$ and rigorously deriving the SDPO loss.
 Specifically, SDPO first identifies the erroneous turn in the negative session and then uses the interaction history preceding that turn to perform multiple samplings, thereby generating the positive session.
-Next, SDPO takes the first differing turn as the starting point, identifies the key segment from the positive session that contributes to a higher score, and forms data pairs by taking the corresponding segment with the same length from the negative session.
-Finally, an adapted DPO loss is calculated for the turns within the segments.
-We present an overview of three alignment algorithms at different granularities for social dialogues in Figure \ref{fg: overview}.
-Compared to turn-level DPO, SDPO aligns multiple interaction turns, making it more suitable for goal-oriented social dialogues.
-Our method also addresses the drawbacks of session-level algorithms:
+Next, SDPO takes the first differing turn as the starting point, selects the key segment from the positive session that contributes to a higher score, and forms data pairs by taking the corresponding segment with the same length from the negative session.
+Finally, the SDPO loss is calculated for the turns within the segments.
+We provide an overview of three types of alignment algorithms for social dialogues in Figure \ref{fg: data_format}.
+At the data level, our method can address the drawbacks of session-level DPO:

-(\romannumeral1) By calculating the loss only for the erroneous segments and their corresponding positive segments, training noise caused by non-erroneous turns is eliminated.
+(\romannumeral1) By calculating the loss only for turns in negative and positive segments, training noise caused by non-erroneous turns is largely eliminated.

 (\romannumeral2) Sampling from the erroneous turn narrows the action space of the interlocutor, making it more likely for the sampled positive sessions to contain the agents' correct behavior patterns.